AresMUSH/aresmush/game/plugins/fs3combat/help/actions.md

 `combat/pass` - Take no action this turn.

-`combat/fullauto <list of one or more targets, separated by commas>` - Fire a fully automatic (10-round) burst.
-You can list up to 5 separate targets.

 `combat/suppress <target>` - Use suppressive fire
-    A full-auto weapon can specify a comma-separated list of up to 5 targets.
+    A full-auto or explosive weapon can specify a list of up to 5 targets.

 `combat/subdue <target>` - Subdues or disarms a target.
 `combat/escape` – Attempts to escape while subdued.

-`combat/explode <right next to>/<nearby>` - Uses an explosive weapon.
-   Each group should specify a comma-separated list of targets.